Azure/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2022-12-12-preview/types.md

 * **hybridAksClustersAssociatedIds**: string[] (ReadOnly): The list of Hybrid AKS cluster resource IDs that are associated with this L3 network.
 * **hybridAksIpamEnabled**: 'False' | 'True' | string: The indicator of whether or not to disable IPAM allocation on the network attachment definition injected into the Hybrid AKS Cluster.
 * **hybridAksPluginType**: 'DPDK' | 'OSDevice' | 'SRIOV' | string: The network plugin type for Hybrid AKS.
-* **interfaceName**: string: The default interface name for this L3 network in the virtual machine.
+* **interfaceName**: string {maxLength: 12, pattern: "^[a-zA-Z0-9@._-]*$"}: The default interface name for this L3 network in the virtual machine.
 This name can be overridden by the name supplied in the network attachment configuration of that virtual machine.
 * **ipAllocationType**: 'DualStack' | 'IPV4' | 'IPV6' | string: The type of the IP address allocation, defaulted to "DualStack".
 * **ipv4ConnectedPrefix**: string: The IPV4 prefix (CIDR) assigned to this L3 network.
 Required when the IP allocation type is IPV4 or DualStack.